 - to conduct monthly auctions on the web, exclusively of fine art

-- to offer multi~city preview of their live Canadian art auctions in Vancouver, Toronto and Montreal
+- to offer multi~city previews of their live Canadian art auctions in Vancouver, Toronto and Montreal

-- Canada's number one fine art auction house with record total live auction sales of $20.9 million is the Fall 2009 sale, $22.2 million in the Spring 2010 sale, and $23 million in the Spring 2007 sale
+- Canada’s number one fine art auction house with record total live auction sales of $20.9 million in the fall 2009 sale, $22.2 million in the spring 2010 sale, and $23 million in the spring 2007 sale

-- Heffel is the number one fine art auction firm in Canada with total sales in the year 2007 of over $50 million
+- The fine art auction house in Canada with the highest total sales in one year, with over $50 million in sales in 2007